pbuckner/x-plane_plugins/XPython/docs/source/development/modules/navigation.rst

   `Official SDK <https://developer.x-plane.com/sdk/XPLMNavigation/#XPLMGetDestinationFMSFlightPlanEntry>`__ :index:`XPLMGetDestinationFMSFlightPlanEntry`

-.. py:function:: setDestinationFMSFlightPlanEntry(flightPlan, index)
+.. py:function:: setDestinationFMSFlightPlanEntry(flightPlan, index) -> None

   :param XPLMNavFlightPlan flightPlan: selected flight plan
   :param int index: existing 0-based index to become new destination
-  :return: None

   The flight track is from the location immediately before the index to the index entry.
   (Compare with :py:func:`setDirectToFMSFlightPlanEntry`.)
 If the index is not valid, the command is ignored.